 Join Us for an Open House

-We like to take it one step further and involve our local shelters and community rescue groups so that any proceeds made can be donated towards their cause.
-This year, all proceeds will be shared between People Advocating for Change (PAC) and Spay, Alter, Vaccinate Every Stray (SAVES).
-The missions of PAC and SAVES is to improve the quality of life of the animals in our community.
-Both organizations seek to support struggling pet owners, facilitate access to low-cost spay/neuter programs, and provide medical care and food.
+This year, all proceeds will be dontated to People Advocating for Change (PAC), a local organization.
+The mission of PAC is to improve the quality of life of the animals in our community.
+The organization seeks to support struggling pet owners, facilitate access to low-cost spay/neuter programs, and provide medical care and food.
 In addition, they create a network of animal lovers who provide foster care and work with the police, our local shelter, and the Village of Mastic Beach to improve the plight of the animals of our community.

-Our Open House Carnival will be filled with:
+Our Open House Jungle Event will be filled with:

 - hospital tours